anniemated/shinx-pcb/README.md

 # shinx pcb
-a simple PCB in the shape of shinx from pokemon, made by @anniemated :)
+a simple printed circuit board keychain in the shape of shinx from pokemon, made by @anniemated!
+<br><br>
+you can rub its belly or let the photoresistor light up its ears -- it glows in the dark! if you touch its tail, it'll zap you (activates a motor). it also has a lot of clicky buttons so it can double as a fidget toy as well :D

 ## materials
 - 1 battery holder